Rüdiger Urbanke

-Rüdiger Leo Urbanke (born 1966) is an Austrian computer scientist and professor at the Ecole polytechnique fédérale de Lausanne (EPFL).
+Rüdiger Leo Urbanke (born 1966) is an Austrian computer scientist and professor at École Polytechnique Fédérale de Lausanne.

 Life

-Urbanke studied at the Technical University of Vienna with the diploma as an electrical engineer in 1988 and at the Washington University in St. Louis with the master's degree in 1992 and his doctorate in 1995.
+Urbanke studied at the Technical University of Vienna with the diploma as an electrical engineer in 1988 and at the Washington University in St. Louis with the master's degree in 1992 and his doctorate in 1995 under the supervision of Bixio E. Rimoldi.
 He then worked at Bell Laboratories.

 Career

 From 2000 to 2004 he was an Associate Editor of the IEEE Transactions on Information Theory.
 From 2009 till 2012 he was the head of the I&C Doctoral School and in 2013 he served as a Dean of I&C.